0xMF/toybox/content/my_git_use.md

 Unexplored Edge Cases
 ---------------------

-A few edge case issues that I had using git but have not yet found an aceptable workaround:
+(*consider this section wip*) A few edge case issues that I had using git but have not yet found an aceptable workaround:

   - HOWTO filter out lines from a file rather than the file itself, has [this solution from